Parth-creater99/ASCEND/README.md

 - [ ] More thorough testing of edge cases (streak resets, friend request flows, etc.).
 - [ ] Expand and clean up translations for the multi-language feature.
 - [ ] Code cleanup — some helper/patch scripts in the repo root (`fix_*.cjs`, `patch_*.cjs`, `test_recovery*.cjs`) were used during development/debugging and can likely be removed in a future cleanup pass.

-## License

-Not specified.
-Add a license file if you intend to open-source this project.